express-rate-limit/express-rate-limit/readme.md

 Retrieves the hit count and reset time from the store for a given key.

+Note: `getKey` depends on store support.
+It works with the MemoryStore, but may not work with other stores.

 ## Issues and Contributing

 If you encounter a bug or want to see something added/changed, please go ahead